VICTORIA ELLIOT

 My Foundation

-Born to an American family with deep roots, I am an inactive member of the Daughters of the American Revolution and a fourth-generation Pacific Northwesterner.
-My life began in the Willamette Valley, Oregon.
-As a child exploring the forest of stately Douglas Firs, I found the freedom to explore nature without distraction.
-With no TV and very little radio, I learned to develop independence, imagination, and a spirit of adventure.
+Born to an American family with deep roots, Victoria Elliot is an inactive member of the Daughters of the American Revolution and a fourth-generation Pacific Northwesterner.
+Her life began in Oregon’s Willamette Valley, where exploring forests of stately Douglas firs gave her the freedom to experience nature without distraction.
+With no TV and very little radio, she developed independence, imagination, and a strong spirit of adventure.

-We moved to town for the start of first grade, where I was active in many school activities.
-I loved school: both for the learning and socializing.
+When her family moved to town at the start of first grade, she became active in many school activities and quickly grew to love school for both the learning and the social connection it offered.

 MIND